Woman and her two adult daughters walking in a park

 What does a positive result mean for my family?

-Find out what a positive genetic test test result might mean for your family.
+Find out what a positive genetic test result might mean for your family.

 Homologous recombination deficiency (HRD)

-Find out more about homologous recombination deficiency (HRD) and who should be offered testing.
+Find out more about homologous recombination deficiency (HRD) and who is offered testing.

 A female researcher facing away from the camera using equipment in a lab